paulnguyen/cmpe172/labs/lab1/README.md

 # CMPE 172 - Lab #1 - Hello Spring

 In this Lab, you will be bulling the Spring Demo App using different Spring Tools and deploying the Demos on Docker and Google Cloud.
-Your work should be commited on a regular basis (each day you have a change) to your assigned GitHub Private Repo in the https://github.com/nguyensjsu organization.
-You submission should include all the source code and notes on your work (including required screenshots) in README.md (GitHub Markdown).
+Your work should be committed on a regular basis (each day you have a change) to your assigned GitHub Private Repo in the https://github.com/nguyensjsu organization.
+Your submission should include all the source code and notes on your work (including required screenshots) in README.md (GitHub Markdown).

 * In the /labs/lab1 folder, include
   * demo-initializr